-If "Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed).

-The Task Force is comprised of twenty-one (23) MS4s listed below, Table 1-0 of this annual report.
+Additiona l Information 1.
+Is the pe ermittee relying on anoth her entity to satisfy any permit obligations?
+Yes X No provide the name(s) of pages if needed). other entities and an explanation on of their responsibilities (add more The Task Force is comprised of twenty-three (23) MS4s listed below, Table 1-0 of this annual report.
 All MS4s use a standard memorandum of agreement that provides the structure, administration, and legal authority of the organization.
 The legal name of the Task Force is Lower Rio Grande Valley Texas Pollutant Discharge Elimination System Stormwater Task Force.
 This is a system-wide annual report including information for all permittees.
 All represented permittees have signed the report in accordance with signatory requirements, 30 Texas Administrative Code (TAC) §305.128.
 2.a.
-Is the permittee part of a group sharing a SWMP with other entities?
+Is the p ermittee part of a group sharing a SWMP with other 6 entities?
+X Yes 1 6 1 2.b.
+If "yes, X Yes annual report including inforn nation for all permittees? ist all associated authori add additional spaces or mes, and SWMP responsibilities of each